MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 At this point of the tutorial:

 * Artifactory is hosting your module builds and MicroEJ modules.
-* Jenkins automates the build process using EasyAnt.
+* Jenkins automates the build process using :ref:`MicroEJ Module Manager <mmm>`.

 The next steps recommended are:

-* Adapt Jenkins/Artifactory/EasyAnt configuration to your development ecosystem.
+* Adapt Jenkins/Artifactory/:ref:`MicroEJ Module Manager <mmm>` configuration to your development ecosystem.

 Appendix